-- 2.8 The way in which parcels are defined is complex, confusing and the reasoning behind how the boundaries of each parcel were defined in the assessment of is unclear or too brief. - 2.9 Rather than considering pre-defined boundaries, parcels were defined by applying an analysis process that works outwards from each inset settlement.
+- 2.13 Rather than considering pre-defined boundaries, parcels have been defined by applying an analysis process that works outwards from each inset settlement.
 For this to work, undefined areas around all inset settlements were assessed against the 3 Cambridge Green Belt purposes in order to ascertain their relevance to each purpose, even though their relevance may change with greater distance from the inset settlement.
 These were then overlayed with the assessment in the variation of distinction.
-It is the assessment of distinction that appears to be the most obvious and main way in which LUC have defined the parcels. - 2.10 However, using this method has led to instances where parcel boundaries cut across undefined open land.
+It is the assessment of distinction that appears to be the most obvious and main way in which LUC have defined the parcels. - 2.14 However, using this method has led to instances where parcel boundaries cut across undefined open land.
 The purpose of the LUC assessment is to assess the contribution each parcel makes to the three Cambridge Green Belt purposes.
 It therefore means that should a parcel be found to have limited to no contribution to the purposes and will overall cause low harm if released then the boundaries for this parcel will follow the same undefined line across open land.
-This however contradicts with the NPPF paragraph 143, regarding the definition of Green Belt boundaries which under part 'f' states that boundaries should be defined clearly: - "...using physical features that are readily recognisable and likely to be permanent" - 2.11 This parcel definition is another 'layer' of confusion that leads to anomalies when it comes to the assessment of a parcel and/or its neighbouring parcels.
-This is given greater consideration within stage 2 of this report.
+This however contradicts with the NPPF paragraph 143, regarding the definition of Green Belt boundaries which under part 'f' states that boundaries should be defined clearly: